VirtEngine/verticedev/proposals/02-multitenant-authentication.md

 Broadly we need focus on the usecases

 1. How does an user authenticate with Nilavu ?
-2. How does MegamVertice authenticate an API request  ?
+2. How does MOOV authenticate an API request  ?
-3. How do our third party systems (WHMCS) talk to MegamVertice ?
+3. How do our third party systems (WHMCS) talk to MOOV ?

 ### 1. How does an user authenticate with Nilavu ?